远眺

 Hi! welcome to Haoran Liang’s ( 浩然) home page.

-As the name suggests, this website aims to document some of the beautiful scenery along Haoran’s journey through mathematics, literature, and the arts.
-His old webpage can be found here.
+As its name suggests, this website aims to document some of the beautiful scenery along Haoran’s journey through mathematics, literature, and arts.

-He jointed King’s College London in Summer 2024 as a PhD student under the supervision of Payman Kassaei and Fred Diamond.
+Haoran joined King’s College London in Summer 2024 as a PhD student, under the supervision of Prof. Payman Kassaei and Prof. Fred Diamond.
 He is also fortunate to be aligned with the LSGNT program.
 Previously, he completed his Master’s at ETH Zürich and Bachelor‘s at Xi’an Jiaotong University.

 He is a big fan of number theory with broad interests in its intersecting areas.
 He considers himself as an apprentice in the art of ``applying mathematics’’ – that is, borrowing any tools available to tackle number-theoretical problems.
 Currently, he is particularly drawn to the following topics